 David is a registered patent agent who focuses his practice on patent matters, primarily in the life sciences, pharmaceuticals, health care, and renewable energy industries.
 He assists private and public institutions of all sizes in many aspects of their IP strategic growth and management.

 David earned his doctorate degree at the French Institute of Genetics and Microbiology, National Center for Scientific Research (CNRS), where he studied transcriptional control of gene expression in budding yeast.
-Following completion of his PhD, David performed his postdoctoral study in virology as a visiting research fellow at the National Institutes of Health (NIH), where he studied retroviral-host interactions.
+Following completion of his PhD, David performed his postdoctoral study in virology as a visiting research fellow at the National Institutes of Health (NIH), where he studied retroelement-host interactions.

 - University of Paris XI (PhD, Molecular and Cell Biology, with highest honors)

 - University of Bordeaux II (MS, Bacterial and Viral Pathology, magna cum laude)

 - University of Bordeaux II (BS, Certificate of Microbiology)